Yan Gomes Player Props: Cubs vs. Cardinals

 Yan Gomes At The Plate

-- Gomes is hitting .260 with four doubles, eight home runs and 11 walks.
+- Gomes has four doubles, two triples, eight home runs and 11 walks while hitting .270.

-- In 62.3% of his games this season (38 of 61), Gomes has picked up at least one hit, and in nine of those games (14.8%) he recorded more than one.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.